Europia79/BombArena/README.md

   * Requires Spigot, Craftbukkit, or any other server software that implements the Bukkit API.
 - **BattleArena**
   * http://dev.bukkit.org/bukkit-plugins/battlearena/
-  * Demolition plugin is just a game-type addition to BattleArena.
+  * The Demolition plugin is an addon for BattleArena.
+  * Required dependency
 - **BattleTracker**
   * http://dev.bukkit.org/bukkit-plugins/battletracker/
   * Used to track player stats like "Bombs planted" and "Bombs defused"